pydoit/doit/doc/stories.rst

 multiple tasks was as simple as a ``for`` loop and a ``yield``.

-Now, all you have to do is clone our repo, install the dependencies, and run ``doit``, and you'll get all the plots, exactly as they appear in our paper!
+Now, all you have to do is clone our repo, install the dependencies, and run ``doit`` to get all the plots, exactly as they appear in our paper!

 Build System